slz2003/RFCScope-/Errata_filtering/Result_manual/9762-1/packetizer_raw_output.md

 - (E1) The excerpt indicates that the /60 example implies only 15 usable /64 prefixes, although standard arithmetic would allow 16, leaving ambiguity regarding an unstated reserved prefix.

-**Severity:** Low
-  *Basis:* The issue represents a non‑normative background text ambiguity that does not cause interoperability failure but may confuse a careful reader.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- CrossRFCExpert: Issue-1

 ---